looker-open-source/chatty/README.md

 ## Sending and receiving asynchronous responses

-If a response messages has data that needs to be retrieved asynchronously use the `sendAndReceiveAsync` method.
+The `sendAndReceive` method can also be used for data that needs to be retrieved asynchronously.
+In this scenario the target function must return a Promise.

-For example, a host can request that the client return some data that can only be retrieved asynchronously.
-The code is virtually identical to the synchronous send and receive with the exception of the method call
+In the following example, the host requests that the client return some data that is to be retrieved asynchronously.

 ```typescript
   import { Chatty } from 'chatty'